 The LLM by Research is primarily made available for those who wish to complete a research degree in one year (full-time) and may be particularly suited to those who already have some practical expertise.

 The intended subject of the research should normally be one in which the Law School does not offer a taught Masters degree.
 Whilst the work is primarily individual, you will be advised to take some research training in the form of appropriate LLM modules or modules from the Faculty Research Training Programme.

-Successful applications will contain a viable research proposal, and be focused on our areas of research expertise.
+Typically, successful applications contain a viable research proposal and are focused on our areas of research expertise, further entry requirements can be found below.
 Please check our staff profiles for precise areas of expertise.

 Detailed module information for this postgraduate programme will follow shortly.
 However, if you have any questions please contact the department.

 Fees and Funding

 Scholarships and bursaries

 At Lancaster, we believe that funding concerns should not stop any student with the talent to thrive.